uriel1998/daywall/README.md

     --low     Minimum low value for brightness
     --dirs    directories to recursively search for files --cords   Your coordinates to avoid lookup
+    --nobr    Do not brighten any image, just darken --nodrk   Do not darken any image, just brighten

 For example,